-The value of investments and the income from them may go down as well as up and you may not get back your original investment.
-Past performance is not necessarily a guide to future performance.
-Please refer to the offering documents for details, including the risk factors.
-Reference to specific securities (if any) is included for the purpose of illustration only and should not be construed as a recommendation to buy or sell the same.
-All securities mentioned herein may or may not form part of the holdings of FSI's portfolios at a certain point in time, and the holdings may change over time.
+Past performance is not indicative of future performance.
+All investment involves risks and the value of investments and the income from them may go down as well as up and you may not get back your original investment.
+Actual outcomes or results may differ materially from those discussed.
+Readers must not place undue reliance on forward-looking statements as there is no certainty that conditions current at the time of publication will continue.

+References to specific securities (if any) are included for the purpose of illustration only and should not be construed as a recommendation to buy or sell the same.
+Any securities referenced may or may not form part of the holdings of First Sentier Investors' portfolios at a certain point in time, and the holdings may change over time.